We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - customer service and warranty options

-When considering which nanny cameras should make the cut, we took into account the specs and questions listed above.
-We also read a ton of reviews to see what real parents who’ve used these cameras had to say.
+When considering which nanny cameras should make the cut, we took into account the specs and features listed above.
+All the cameras we chose have full high-definition (HD) images with 1080 pixels (p) so the quality of the image is not an issue.
+We also read a ton of reviews to see what real parents and caregivers who’ve used these cameras had to say.

 - $$$ = over $100